- What is an external component made of?

 An external component contains:

 - the different elements to distribute (pages, reports, ...).
 These elements can be accessible (or not) when the component is imported into a WEBDEV project.

 - a help allowing this component to be re-used.
 This help is generated from the code comments.

-: By default, if a component is using an analysis, data files, ... the WLanguage functions for HFSQL management will handle these elements in an independent context.
+: By default, if a component uses an analysis, data files, ... the HFSQL functions will handle these elements in an independent context.
 These parameters can be modified in the advanced component options.
 See the online help for more details.

 Creating and generating an external component

 A component must be created from a project containing all elements required for the component to operate.
 Therefore, we recommend that you use a specific project to create each component

 The component creation is performed in several steps: